CamCove-Crichton/Whiskey-d_Away/README.md

 - Then moved onto adding the form fields to my contexts processor as I wanted to be able to use it in multiple views, from the tour detail view to the basket view
 - I created a form instance in my tour detail view so the input fields could display in the view
 - Decided to use flatpickr for the form input field for selecting the date for a better UX
+- In order for my logic to work, I had to restructure both my add_to_basket view to check for a booking with a date in the baset, and if it existed, then to check for a time slot, and if it existed then to increase the number of attendees, otherwise, add another line item for the same tour with a new time slot, and if the date did not exist then to add the line item for the tour experience with the specified date and time slot
+- I then had to adjust my context processor to loop through the date and time slots in the item data dictionary, and to append them to the basket items dictionary, so the date and time slot data could be passed to the basket view when adding tours to the basket
+- By doing the above, it allows users to be able to select the same tour for the same day but different time slots if required, or to book the same tour for different dates, it that is also required and then still be able to have it as part of one booking when checking out or paying

 ### Future Developments